Economic History Association

 The Economic History Association (EHA) was founded in 1940 to "encourage and promote teaching, research, and publication on every phase of economic history and to help preserve and administer materials for research in economic history".
 It publishes The Journal of Economic History with the Cambridge University Press, holds an annual meeting that usually takes place in September, and awards prizes and grants.
 It is also the home to the EH.Net Encyclopedia of Economic and Business History.

 History

 Prior to the creation of the EHA, many American economic historians were members of the Economic History Society, which was established in the UK in 1926.
 In 1939, there was a push among some members of the American Historical Association and the American Economic Association to set up an American economic history association.
 The meeting to found the Economic History Association, which was organized by Earl J. Hamilton, was held on December 29, 1939.

+In the early 1960s, there were approximately 2,000 members.